stormpath/stormpath-documentation/source/idsite.rst

 .. only:: csharp or vbnet

-  You can use the SDK to consume this assertion:
+  You'll need to create a controller or action that handles the Callback URI.
+Then, you can use the SDK to consume this assertion:

   .. only:: csharp